The Chart for Digital Turbine Inc. (APPS) Is Flashing Mixed Signals

-Digital Turbine Inc. (NASDAQ:APPS) went up by 6.38% from its latest closing price compared to the recent 1-year high of $34.72.
-The company’s stock price has collected 2.67% of gains in the last five trading sessions.
+Digital Turbine Inc. (NASDAQ:APPS) went down by -2.33% from its latest closing price compared to the recent 1-year high of $35.35.
+The company’s stock price has collected 13.17% of gains in the last five trading sessions.
 Press Release reported on 08/06/20 that Thinking about buying stock in Beam Therapeutics, Digital Turbine, Arbutus Biopharma, Aileron Therapeutics, or Snap Inc?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.